 Component 1 - Performance and choreography

 What is assessed?

-- Solo performance linked to a specified practitioner within an area of study

-- Performance in a quartet
+Solo performance linked to a specified practitioner within an area of study Performance in a quartet Group choreography How is it assessed?
+Practical exam 80 marks 50% of A-level

-- Group choreography

-How is it assessed?

-- Practical exam

-- 80 marks

-- 50% of A-level

 Component 2 - Critical engagement

 What is assessed?
+How is it assessed?

 Knowledge, understanding and critical appreciation of two set works.

-- One compulsory set work within the compulsory area of study - One optional set work within the corresponding area of study, from a choice of four.
+One compulsory set work within the compulsory area of study One optional set work within the corresponding area of study, from a choice of four.
+Written exam: 2 hours 30 minutes 100 marks 50% of A-level

-How is it assessed?

-- Written exam: 2 hours 30 minutes

-- 100 marks

-- 50% of A-level

-DESIGN AND TECHNOLOGY PRODUCT DESIGN